COALAIP/specs/README.md

 rather than their own; over time, as more and more services use JSON-LD, data representations across services would begin to unify to improve cross-service data interoperability.

-Think of it like this: Twitter, Facebook, Github, Instagram, etc---they all have the notion of a user model.
-Some might use `birthday` as the key for the user's birthday while others use `dayOfBirth` or others still `birth_day`.
+Think of it like this: Twitter, Facebook, Github, Instagram all have the notion of a user model.
+Some might use `birthday` as the key for the user's birthday while others use `dayOfBirth` or `birth_day`.
 All those keys, however, have the same semantic meaning on a user model: they all define when the user was born.
-Even worse, imagine if they all used different formats for the user's birthday value (i.e. not being not compliant with [ISO 8601](http://www.iso.org/iso/catalogue_detail?csnumber=40874).
+Even worse, imagine if they all used different formats for the user's birthday value (i.e. not being not compliant with [ISO 8601](http://www.iso.org/iso/catalogue_detail?csnumber=40874)).
 Custom logic would have to be written to not only handle mapping different keys to each other, but also to convert their value fields into normalized representations.

-However, with JSON-LD, as it's simply a serialization format of RDF, and as [RDF's primitive data types are based on XML schema](https://www.w3.org/TR/rdf11-concepts/#section-Datatypes), this problem is circumvented at the data format level because all advanced data types must derive from primitive data types.
+Since JSON-LD is simply a serialization format of RDF, and as [RDF's primitive data types are based on XML schema](https://www.w3.org/TR/rdf11-concepts/#section-Datatypes), this problem is circumvented at the data format level because all advanced data types must derive from primitive data types.

 Going back to the Andy Warhol example above, one remaining piece of magic to be explained is how JSON-LD maps our self-defined keys (`givenName`, `familyName` and `birthDate`) to the properties of